rsvim/rfc/6-ColoringSystem.md

 ## Engine

-I believe rsvim should choose a ready-to-work syntax engine, leverage the existing community, thus to archive a quick win.
+I believe rsvim should choose a ready-to-work syntax engine, leverage the existing community, thus to achieve a quick win.
 Apparently we only have below choices:

 1. Vim regex-based syntax engine.
 2. Sublime-text/vscode TextMate syntax engine.